ElerosVecchio/y1-transfer-util/README.md

 1. ***REQUIRED!*** Download and install [ffmpeg](https://ffmpeg.org/download.html)
 2. Either:
-	- Any platform: download repository run main.py
+	- Any platform: download repository and run `main.py`
 	- Windows Only: download the [latest release](https://github.com/ElerosVecchio/y1-transfer-util/releases/latest) and run the executable

 ### How To Use